ACER continued

 ACER palmatum 'Alpenweiss'

 What an amazing colour this one is!
 The deeply divided leaves are so symmetrically variegated; with a rich pink margin fading to almost cream in the middle where it meets a vivid green band along the mid ribs.
-As with all variegated cultivars, shade is essential.
+As with all variegated cultivars, shade is valuable.
+The photo on the left shows the new growth just starting to unfurl, whilst the photo on the right is representative of its full summer colour.
+We rarely propagate this one so it is seldom available.

 ACER palmatum 'Amagi shigure'

-I'm told that the name means "soft drizzle', but don't let that dampen your enthusiasm for this lovely, and indeed unique cultivar.
+I'm told that the name means "soft drizzle', but don't let that dampen your enthusiasm for this lovely and indeed unique cultivar.
 The deeply divided leaves have a beautiful shape without even considering the colour.
 In spring the pink veining is exquisite, then the purple tones richen through summer before turning bright red in autumn.
 It forms a fairly squat shrubby tree, of gently arching habit.
+It will have best colour with good light, but avoid too much exposure - a little protection afforded by surrounding planting is ideal.

 ACER palmatum 'Aoba Jo'